-Established in 2015, the MRCSA Leadership Team is comprised of members who are devoted to the professional growth and development of the program through training and other educational and community outreach opportunities.
+Established in 2015, the MRCSA Leadership Team has been reconstituted for 2020 as the Program Planning team.
+The Team is comprised of members who are devoted to the professional growth and development of the program through training and other educational and community outreach opportunities.

-The Leadership Team has developed the 2018 training and exercise calendar which is posted on our calendar.
+The Program Planning Team develops the training and exercise calendar which is posted on our calendar.
 Click on the tab above to view the calendar.

 Mary Stebbins, Barbara Craig, Tony Estrada and Caren Prather.